Islandora-Labs/Islandora-Cookbook/README.md

 If making a new entry, please ensure your pull request adheres to the following guidelines:

+* Use the following format for new **ingredients**:
+   * Ingredient Title (brief description to the problem solved or feature added)
+   * Make an individual pull request for each new item.
+   * Link additions should be inserted alphabetically to the relavant category
+   * New categories or improvements to the existing categorization are welcome.
+   * Check your spelling and grammar.
+   * The pull request and commit should have a useful title.

-* Use the following format:
+* Use the following format for new **recipes**:
+   * Use the [recipe template](/recipes/recipe_template.md) as a guide.
-   * Recipe Title (brief description to the problem solved or feature added)
+   Recipe Title (brief description to the problem solved or feature added)
      * List of required modules/libraries/software (with live links whereever possible) in the format `[Module Name](link)`
      * Step-by-step instructions on how to deploy the listed module to accomplish the stated goal.
 More detail is better but short recipes are accepted as starters.
+Screenshots are ideal!
    * Make an individual pull request for each new item.
+   * Create your recipe as a new .md file in /recipes
+   * Add a link to your recipe in readme.md
        * Link additions should be inserted alphabetically to the relavant category
        * New categories or improvements to the existing categorization are welcome.
    * Check your spelling and grammar.
    * The pull request and commit should have a useful title.

 If updating an existing entry: